 Homemade Natural Beauty Products

 Oh, and that glow you’ve got?
-It’s not just the coconut oil, it’s from crafting your own safe, non-toxic beauty products that brings your inner radiance out.
+It’s not just the coconut oil—it’s from crafting your own safe, non-toxic, and natural beauty products that bring out your inner radiance.

 Before You Begin